-Some students feel overburdened by the number and nature of assignments that they are expected to complete at university.
-Unlike at school, your lecturers and tutors at NUI Galway are unlikely to stand over you asking you to complete and submit your assignments on time, or to explain yourself if you don’t.
+Some students are surprised by the nature and number of assignments they are expected to complete at university.
+Unlike at school, your lecturers and tutors may not remind you to complete and submit your assignments on time, or follow up with you if you don’t.

-You are expected to take responsibility for your own learning (see our guide to independent learning) and if you don’t manage to submit your assignments on time without a very good reason, you lose the marks, plain and simple.
+You are expected to take responsibility for your own learning (see our guide to independent learning) and if you don’t submit your assignments on time without a good reason, you lose the marks.
 Assignment deadlines are often set far in advance, and it is commonplace for a number of deadlines to converge around the same time.
-When you leave university and go to work, you’ll find that the very same issues arise.
+When you leave university and go to work, you’ll find that the same issues arise.

 See our assignment checklist for a step-by-step guide to surviving assignments.
 The checklist is designed to ensure that you don’t encounter the most common problems for students when it comes to assignments, which are: